 Ice Queen: That's how Veronica appears to the news team, espcially after none of their advances worked out.

-In a World: The opening narration "There was a time, a time before cable ..."
+In a World: "There was a time, a time before cable ..."

-Instant Costume Change: Ron goes from beared and disheveled to clean-shaven and perfectly tailored in two seconds, just by ducking into a bathroom.
+Instant Costume Change: Ron goes from bearded and disheveled to clean-shaven and perfectly tailored in two seconds, just by ducking into a bathroom.

 Narrator: Real-life anchorman Bill Curtis doing the opening and closing narration.
 Most people know him from A&E crime-show narration ("the Menendez brothers..."), but for anybody who grew up watching him on CBS 2-WBBM in Chicago, this was a special treat.